JingyiGu/homepage.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I’m currently a Ph.D. candidate in the Department of Computer Science at [New Jersey Institute of Technology](https://www.njit.edu), advised by [Prof. Guiling (Grace) Wang](https://web.njit.edu/~gwang/).
-I received my M.S. degree in Data Science (Statistics track) from [Rutgers University, New Brunswick](https://newbrunswick.rutgers.edu) in 2019, and Bachelor's degree in Economics & Statistics from [Xiamen University](https://en.xmu.edu.cn/main.htm) in 2017.
+I'm currently an Applied Scientist at Amazon Ads.
+I recently completed my Ph.D. in Computer Science at [New Jersey Institute of Technology](https://www.njit.edu), where I was advised by [Prof. Guiling (Grace) Wang](https://web.njit.edu/~gwang/).
+Prior to that, I earned an M.S. in Data Science (Statistics track) from [Rutgers University, New Brunswick](https://newbrunswick.rutgers.edu) in 2019, and a Bachelor's degree in Economics & Statistics from [Xiamen University](https://en.xmu.edu.cn/main.htm) in 2017.

 ## Research Interest
 * Expertise in advanced AI techniques such as Large Language Models (LLMs), Generative Models